felixfoxxy/fproc/README.md

 A tool that creates fake processes to make AntiVM code exit malware because it thinks its a VM

+Ignore the Intercom.cs file since i tried to make this project more complicated than it is when it was in use

 > **Copyright**
 >
 > This software is copyright (c) 2024 FelixFoxxy.